nahummaru/prot-rl/README.md

 <img src="https://github.com/user-attachments/assets/6857cfe5-8b43-4a7c-aeea-e1e55eb04c73" width="600"  text-align="center">

-# DPO_pLM: Direct Preference Optimization for Protein Language Models
+# ProtRL: Direct Preference Optimization for Protein Language Models

 This is the repository for the paper [*Guiding Generative Protein Language Models with Reinforcement Learning*](https://arxiv.org/abs/2412.12979).
-DPO_pLM is a Reinforcement Learning (RL) framework for autoregressive protein Language Models (pLMs).
-In this repository, you will find the scripts used for the experiments found on the paper (`Experiments`) and a basic implementation of DPO_pLM ready to work with ZymCTRL and optimize sequences to a desired length.
+ProtRL is a Reinforcement Learning (RL) framework for autoregressive protein Language Models (pLMs).
+In this repository, you will find the scripts used for the experiments found on the paper (`Experiments`) and a basic implementation of ProtRL ready to work with ZymCTRL and optimize sequences to a desired length.
 This implementation is minimal and easily amenable to other pLMs and custom reward functions.

 ### Table of Content
 - [About DPO_pLM](#about-dpo_plm)